Early Detection Tool for Early Prevention of Breast Cancer*

 It's as easy as this...

-The next step may involve taking steps towards improving breast health, as well as the possibility of pursuing other imaging modalities including: mammography, ultrasound, MRI or PET scan.
+Next steps may include taking action towards improving breast health, as well as the possibility of pursuing other imaging services including: mammography, ultrasound, MRI or PET scan.
 Even though the thermographic image is used for risk assessment, an image suggestive of high risk could be an indicator of a problem coming on and closer monitoring might be warranted.

 Is there a choice of scans?